-- 3.47 The application has been considered by the Council's Ecologist.
-The site falls below the threshold for a Habitats Regulations Assessment. - 3.48 The HBC Ecologist has advised that the stone wall around the southern perimeter of the site supports 'wall butterfly' and it has been conditioned to ensure that the section along the boundary to plots 7 and 8 is both protected and retained. - 3.49 With regard to any impact on protected species, the Council's Ecologist has advised that the site is within an area that supports bats, which would benefit from the availability of manmade roost holes.
+3.51 The application has been considered by the Council's Ecologist.
+The site falls below the threshold for a Habitats Regulations Assessment.

+3.52 The HBC Ecologist has advised that the stone wall around the southern perimeter of the site supports 'wall butterfly' and it has been conditioned to ensure that the section along the boundary to plots 7 and 8 is both protected and retained.

+3.53 With regard to any impact on protected species, the Council's Ecologist has advised that the site is within an area that supports bats, which would benefit from the availability of manmade roost holes.
 The provision of bat roost bricks incorporated into the construction can be secured by condition.
-It is considered that these measures would satisfy the provision of the NPPF biodiversity enhancement appropriate to the scale of the site will be delivered. - 3.50 There is an existing hedge along the western boundary of the site which is to be removed to accommodate the widening of the road in this location.
-This hedge does not qualify as being 'important' under the Hedgerow Regs (1997).
+It is considered that these measures would satisfy the provision of the NPPF biodiversity enhancement appropriate to the scale of the site will be delivered.

+3.54 There was an existing hedge along the western boundary of the site which is understood to have removed since the previous committee meeting of 03/04/2019.
+The removal of this hedge does not require planning permission.
+Furthermore, this hedge has been considered by the Council's Ecologist and it does not qualify as being 'important' under the Hedgerow Regulations (1997).
 Whilst the loss of this hedge is regrettable, the scheme will provide a landscaped buffer on the eastern side of the development (adjacent to Hart Lane) this is considered to provide adequate mitigation, as confirmed by the HBC Ecologist and HBC Arboricultural Officer.
-The requirement for this can be secured by a planning condition and obligation within the s106 to secure long term management and maintenance of the landscape buffer. - 3.51 Subject to the above referenced biodiversity enhancement measures and landscaping being secured through planning conditions and a planning obligation in the s106 legal agreement, the proposal is not considered to result in an adverse impact on protected species and is considered to be acceptable in ecological and landscaping terms in this instance and therefore accords with the relevant provisions of the NPPF and policies within the Hartlepool Local Plan.
+The requirement for this can be secured by a planning condition and obligation within the s106 to secure long term management and maintenance of the landscape buffer.

+3.55 Subject to the above referenced biodiversity enhancement measures and landscaping being secured through planning conditions and a planning obligation in the s106 legal agreement, the proposal is not considered to result in an adverse impact on protected species and is considered to be acceptable in ecological and landscaping terms in this instance and therefore accords with the relevant provisions of the NPPF and policies within the Hartlepool Local Plan.